Don86/djgirls/README.md

  - `settings.py` - contains website config stuff
  - `urls.py` - Contains a list of patterns used by `urlresolver`
+ - A *view* contains the "logic" of an application.
+(They're python functions)

 ## Frequently-used commands